-The Alternative Education Project Director also serves as the English Learner (EL) Coordinator and works with the Admin team to review and recommends curriculum, and oversees staffing to ensure bilingual and bi-cultural personnel are appropriately placed at sites as determined by student and community need.
-The Project Director/ EL Coordinator and Admin team facilitate the ELAC and DELAC, working directly with parents in support of their students' education.
+The Alternative Education Project Director also serves as the English Learner (EL) Coordinator who reviews and recommends curriculum, and oversees staffing to ensure bilingual and bi-cultural personnel are appropriately placed at sites as determined by student and community need.
+The Project Director/ EL Coordinator facilitates ELAC and DELAC, working directly with parents in support of their students' education.
 The Monthly English Language Development (MELD) program from the Orange County Department of Education has been adopted.
 Teachers have complete access to the curriculum, and many teachers modify the curriculum to meet the needs of their students.
 MELD is arranged by eight language functions (Making Predictions, Explain and Describe, Sequencing Events, Compare and Contrast, Expressing Opinions, Requesting Information, etc.).
 MELD's intention is to engage the student in the use of language structures necessary to complete the focused language function.
 Staff have been introduced to and are exploring the California EL Roadmap and we send a group of teachers to the countywide Multilingual Network Meetings.
 This year we are improving stakeholder engagement and gathering input to better serve our English Learners.